Does Splenda Break a Fast? Sucralose While Fasting

 Can sucralose break your fast?

-Despite being calorie-free, sucralose has been found to cause insulin spikes, inhibit fat burning, and trigger metabolic pathways that break a fast in some individuals.
+Despite being calorie-free, sucralose has been shown to cause insulin spikes, inhibit fat burning, and trigger metabolic pathways that can break a fast in some individuals.

-And, what’s more, there is evidence that regular sucralose intake increases the amounts of glucose transport proteins in the liver, which hikes blood sugar absorption and may contribute to a constant state of elevated blood glucose and insulin levels.
+Moreover, there’s evidence that regular consumption of sucralose increases the amount of glucose transport proteins in the liver.
+This elevates blood sugar absorption and may lead to a persistent state of elevated blood glucose and insulin levels.

-These combined effects of sucralose can significantly counteract the metabolic benefits of intermittent fasting and may increase the risk of metabolic imbalances—including insulin resistance—in the long run.
+The combined effects of sucralose can significantly undermine the metabolic benefits of intermittent fasting and may increase the risk of long-term metabolic imbalances, including insulin resistance.

 Four reasons to avoid Splenda

-While the Food and Drug Administration (FDA) declared sucralose a safe food additive, there is increasing evidence that artificial sweeteners are linked to adverse health effects.
+While the Food and Drug Administration (FDA) has declared sucralose a safe food additive, there is increasing evidence that artificial sweeteners may be linked to adverse health effects.

-A large review study published in the Canadian Medical Association Journal found that using common artificial sweeteners, including sucralose, increases the risk of several metabolic conditions.
+A study published in the Canadian Medical Association Journal found that using common artificial sweeteners, including sucralose, increases the risk of several metabolic conditions.2

-The study surmises, “Consumption of nonnutritive sweeteners was associated with increases in weight and waist circumference, and higher incidence of obesity, hypertension, metabolic syndrome, type 2 diabetes, and cardiovascular events.”
+The study concludes, “Consumption of nonnutritive sweeteners was associated with increases in weight and waist circumference, and higher incidence of obesity, hypertension, metabolic syndrome, type 2 diabetes, and cardiovascular events.”

 1. Adverse effects on metabolic health